Investing can be intimidating in the best of times, and this isn’t the best of times.

 Robinhood allows you to invest in cryptocurrencies like Bitcoin, in addition to individual stocks and ETFs (exchange-traded funds, which are simply diversified portfolios of stocks, bonds or a mix of both).

-The company also offers a premium subscription called Robinhood Gold for $5 a month after a 30-day free trial.
+The company also offers a premium subscription called Robinhood Gold with a cost starting at $5 a month.
 Gold offers access to investment research and data and margin trading, which involves borrowing (with interest) from Robinhood to invest.

 Stash lets you invest with no minimum, and monthly fees from $1 to $9 depending on account type.
-The beginner account allows you to invest in fractional shares of individual stocks, bonds and ETFs; the $3 per month “growth” account allows for IRAs; and the big “Stash+” offering provides monthly market research and allows for custodial investment accounts for two children.
+The beginner account allows you to invest in fractional shares of an individual stock, bond or ETF; the $3 per month “growth” account allows for IRAs; and the big “Stash+” offering provides monthly market research and allows for custodial investment accounts for kids.

 Its Auto-Stash feature lets you schedule regular investments, and, like Acorns, it allows you to round up purchases and invest the spare change.

-Betterment helps plan savings and investment for specific goals such as building a safety net, a child’s education, a retirement nest egg or major purchases like a home or wedding.
+Betterment LLC helps plan savings and investment for specific life goals such as building a safety net, a child’s education, a retirement nest egg or major purchases like a home or wedding.